Mimi4coding/cyber-dian/README.md

 There is no Responsive Design.
 It means that it is more convinient for you to open it and visualize it with a 27 inches computer.

+I hope you are satisfied with my final dashboard :)

+M.E